It is Thursday evening.

 After he had washed their feet, he returned to his seat and said, “I have set you an example that you should do as I have done for you.
 I tell you the truth, no servant is greater than his master, nor is a messenger greater than the one who sent him.
 Now that you know these things, you will be blessed if you do them.”

-That still pales in comparison to what Jesus had to do to clean not my feet but my very soul from the filth of my sin--which stinks far worse in the nostrils of heaven than human excrement.
+That still pales in comparison to what Jesus had to do to clean not my feet but my very soul from the filth of my sin — which stinks far worse in the nostrils of heaven than excrement.

-The original New International Version translation of the Bible renders the second part of John 13:1, read, "he now showed them the full extent of his love," as the preparation statement that transitions to Jesus washing his disciples' feet at the Passover meal.
+But why?
+The original New International Version translation of the Bible renders the second part of John 13:1, “He now showed them the full extent of his love,” as the preparation statement that transitions to Jesus washing his disciples’ feet at the Passover meal.

 Other translations use the phrase “he now loved them to the end.”
 Or completely.
 Unreservedly.

 However, we would translate verse 1 from the original Greek text, the implication is clear.
-The motive driving Jesus to wash their feet and finally their sin was love.
+The motive driving Jesus to wash their feet and finally, to wash away their sin, was love.

 He loved them.